Peace of Mind

 IN THE NEWS

+Will a DUI cause my nursing license to be revoked?
 If you are a California Registered Nurse who has recently been arrested for a DUI, this question has been burning in your mind since you saw the flashing blue and red and they pulled you over.
-You thought about it all the way to the station.
-You thought about how the DUI was going to …Read More
+You thought about it all the way to the …Read More

-The following is a non-exhaustive list of reasons the CA BRN may discipline your RN License.
+BRN Disciplinary Process The following is a non-exhaustive list of reasons the CA BRN may discipline your RN License.
 The recommended discipline in ALL of the following cases is revocation or suspension of the RN license.
 Incompetence or gross negligence.
-To direct another or to personally falsify and/or make grossly incorrect, grossly inconsistent, or unintelligible entries in any hospital, patient, …Read More
+To direct another or to personally falsify and/or make grossly incorrect, grossly inconsistent, or unintelligible entries …Read More

+Another Positive RN Guardian Testimonial!
 Jennifer, You most likely don’t remember me.
 My name is Kerstin and I was charged with a DUI for prescription medications and other crimes against humanity.
 (LOL) I would just like to advise all the nurses out there to talk with you before taking any actions.
-Receiving a diversion letter is terrifying to anyone with …Read More
+Receiving a diversion letter …Read More

 Short answer: yes.
 Long answer: It is far easier and less expensive to keep the license from being revoked in the first place.
 RN Licenses can be revoked for all number of violations of the Nurse Practice Act (NPA), from first time DUI convictions, to gross negligence for mischarging or wasting errors, to giving …Read More

+How Does a Second DUI Affect My RN License?
 Any DUI is considered a violation of the Nurse Practice Act because it is using alcohol in a manner that is dangerous to one’s self or others.
-A first time DUI misdemeanor conviction can sometimes result in a citation and fine from the Board of Registered Nursing, especially if the blood alcohol level or BAC …Read More
+A first time DUI misdemeanor conviction can sometimes result in a citation and fine from the Board of Registered …Read More

-If you have, or are suspected of diverting medication from your employer, “Drug Diversion” can mean 2 separate things.
+Drug Diversion If you have, or are suspected of diverting medication from your employer, “Drug Diversion” can mean 2 separate things.
 The first is following a criminal investigation and prosecution, you are offered Drug Diversion from the courts or what is known as a deferred judgment (CA Penal Code 1000).
-A deferred judgment means that if you …Read More
+A deferred judgment means that …Read More